How to Manage ServBay Databases with TablePlus

 6379

 (default Redis port) - Password: If you set a password for Redis in ServBay, enter it here.
-The default ServBay Redis installation typically has no password set, so you can leave this blank.
+By default, ServBay Redis doesn’t use a password, so you can leave this blank.

 - Name: For example,